-Statistics on Gross Monthly Income From Work are compiled from the Comprehensive Labour Force Survey conducted by the Manpower and Research Statistics Department of the Ministry of Manpower.
+Statistics on Gross Monthly Income From Work are compiled from the Comprehensive Labour Force Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
 The survey covers a sample of private households in Singapore. excludes workers living in construction worksites, dormitories and workers' quarters at the workplace and persons commuting from abroad to work in Singapore.

-Statistics on Annual Wage Changes are compiled from the Survey on Annual Wage Changes conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
-The private survey covers sector establishments each with at least 10 employees.
+Statistics on Annual Wage Changes are compiled from the Survey on Annual Wage Changes conducted by Manpower Research Statistics and Department of the Ministry of Manpower.
+The survey covers private sector establishments with at least 10 employees.
 The data collected pertain to full-time resident employees in continuous employment of at least one year.